chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - An advantage of the factory pattern is that it lets us create objects with private state.
   - Objects created with the factory function can have private state.
 Any state stored in the body of the factory function instead of in the returned object is private to the returned object.
 They can't be accessed or modified unless one of the object methods exposes the state.
 With OLOO, there is no way to define private state.
 All object state can be accessed and modified by outside code.

-##### Inheritance (subtyping) with OLOO
+##### **Inheritance (subtyping) with OLOO**

 - OLOO uses prototypal inheritance in two ways.
 It uses prototypal inheritance to create new objects, and it also uses prototypal inheritance to make a prototype object inherit from another prototype object.
+The latter is called subtyping.

 - Syntax:

-  - Chaining subtypes requires different `init` (initializer) method names to prevent infinite looping.
+  - Chaining subtypes requires different `init` method names to prevent infinite looping.

   ```js
   let superType = {